Paws By Your Side

 Elizabeth says you just manage.
 She was already in her 50's, only 5' 2", when she learned how to pick up a large dog.
 She was also working fulltime, but states that she loved her dog enough that, "You don't give up on your friend, you figure out how!"

-Currently, Elizabeth is also a volunteer at Pets with Disabilities, an agency she came across when she was looking for wheelchairs for her dogs.
-She now helps people worldwide learn how to handle their paralyzed pets.
+Elizabeth is also a volunteer at Pets with Disabilities, an agency she came across when she was looking for wheelchairs for her dogs.
+She helps people worldwide learn how to handle their paralyzed pets.

 Why does she do this when many veterinarians would recommend euthanizing the animal?
 Elizabeth states that a lot of veterinarians don't know what can be done with a paralyzed dog, because it is those who have these dogs that have learned how and not given up.
 These animals can have a beautiful life, they can have a full life, it's just that they do things a little differently than other dogs.